She is not an AI assistant. She is the system that holds your family's life.

 -

 Your data is yoursPrivate, secured, household-scoped.
 Never shared.
-Never used without consent.
+Never used for AI training.

 -